tomcritchlow/tomcritchlow.github.io/_posts/2020-04-20-tiddlyblink-glitch.md

   </iframe>
 </div>

 I've ranted before about the "developer ecosystem" and how almost every coding project starts at the command line so it's no surprise that I really love Glitch[^disclaimer].
 Really really love Glitch.
+Point and click easy, combined with easy remixing to learn as you go while not hiding the guts so you can tinker and play.

 [^disclaimer]: Disclaimer: I did some consulting work for Glitch end of 2019.